lovett/notifier/README.md

 `NOTIFIER_TRUSTED_IPS`: A comma-separated list of IP addresses or subnets that are allowed to send messages without providing a username/password pair.
-They can instead use the username as the password for Basic Auth.
-This is meant for server scripts that would be inconvenienced by token expiration.
+They can instead use the username for both values.
 Addresses are matched by string prefix, so `192.168.0` covers that entire subnet.
 The subnets `127.0.0` and `::1` are always trusted.

 ## Database setup